 It is a privilege to share this story of Kristen Navarro's incredible growth and personal triumphs.
 Kristen grew up in Oakland, CA. Like many of the people involved in the criminal justice system, Kristen grew up in a broken home.
 Her mother was involved with illicit substance use and the criminal justice system, leaving her father and grandmother to raise her.
-One of Kristen's biggest hurdles in life has always been education.
-According to Kristen, most of her family did not have the opportunity to further their education.
-Her father was involved in the gang life and her grandmother only had an elementary education.
-This meant there was a lack of parenting skills and no support for Kristen's early education.

-The lack of accountability and positive role models led Kristen to have self-doubt about her own ability to be successful.
-This led to her involvement in street life, and eventually the criminal justice system.
-Kristen came to the attention of the Alameda County Probation Department after her first arrest at the age of fourteen (14).
+Kristen came to the attention of ACPD after her first arrest at the age of fourteen.
 Kristen remained involved in the criminal justice system throughout her teen and adult life.
-It was not until Kristen became a new mother, and arrested for her second DUI offense, when she decided to make positive changes in her life.
-Sentenced to her longest time in custody at Santa Rita Jail, Kristen decided to attend and complete parenting and advocacy classes, through the Parent and Children Together (P.A.C.T.) program.
+While incarcerated, Kristen decided to attend and complete parenting and advocacy classes, through the Parent and Children Together (P.A.C.T.) program.